apte01/OA-using-ros-and-gazebo/README.md

 ![image](OA-using-ros-and-gazebo/bot.png)

+### Usage
+To try this out you can run the obstacle_avoidance.py script after cloning the repository `./obstacle_avoidance.py`

 ### Future scope
 Currently the bot is just avoiding obstacles .So the next goal is to make the robot reach a particular destination along with avoiding the obstacles simultaneously.